 25 days each month, and are not allowed to join a trade union.

 Factory managers sexually harass members of the 80% female workforce, hired because they are considered submissive.
+The company makes large profits exporting to the United States, though little of this stays in Kenya.

 In January, after years of abuse, thousands of workers demonstrated for better wages and working conditions.
 This turned into a wildcat strike that resulted in a two-day closure of all 16 EPZ factories.
 Riot police were brought in to put down the strike.